sidhant-sriv/visor/README.md

 Visor is built on **Tree-sitter** for robust code parsing and **Mermaid.js** for high-quality diagram rendering.
 All code analysis and flowchart generation are performed locally on your machine, ensuring your code remains **completely private and secure**.

+For details on the optional LLM-based label conversion (providers, caching, privacy, configuration), see the doc: [LLM Label Conversion](docs/llm-conversion.md).

 ---

 ### Support & Contributions ❤️